-The Neuroradiology Fellowship at Beth Israel Deaconess Medical Center (BIDMC) is a one year, ACGME-accredited program with four fellows, which includes a three-month rotation at Tufts Medical Center (TMC) and a two-week elective time at Massachusetts Eye and Ear infirmary.
+On behalf of the Beth Israel Deaconess Medical Center (BIDMC) Neuroradiology Fellowship team, led by Fellowship Director Mary Tenenbaum, MD, we thank you for your interest in our program.
+The Neuroradiology Fellowship is a one-year, ACGME-accredited program with five fellows, including four and a half months at Tufts Medical Center and a two-week elective period at Massachusetts Eye and Ear infirmary.

-Tufts Medical Center is a 450-bed world-class academic medical institution affiliated with Tufts Medical School, which includes the Floating Hospital for Children with major strength in neurosurgery (including pediatric neurosurgery).
+Tufts Medical Center is a 450-bed, world-class academic medical institution affiliated with Tufts Medical School, which includes the Floating Hospital for Children, with deep expertise in neurosurgery (including pediatric neurosurgery).

-Fellows rotate through neuroradiological subspecialties, with progressive independence as they gain experience over the year.
-During their training, fellows successfully take independent home call, actively teach medical students and peers, complete quality improvement projects, participate in multidisciplinary conferences and tumor boards, and pursue research and other scholarly activities .
-Fellows also are provided the opportunity to develop skills in global health, medical education, health policy, research and quality improvement.
+Our Neuroradiology Fellows rotate through neuroradiological subspecialties, with progressive independence as they gain experience over the year.
+During their training, fellows successfully take independent home call, actively teach medical students and peers, complete quality improvement projects, participate in multidisciplinary conferences and tumor boards, and pursue research and other scholarly activities.
+Fellows also are provided the opportunity to develop skills in global health, medical education, health policy, research, and quality improvement.